var-22/Vaani/README.md

   track is played back; the room never exposes one party's raw mic audio to the other untranslated.

+## ⚠️ Medical Disclaimer

+MedVoice is an assistive communication and clinical information extraction system designed to reduce language barriers during doctor–patient consultations.

+It does not provide medical diagnosis, prescribe treatments, or replace professional medical judgement.
+Emergency cases should always be handled by qualified healthcare professionals.

 ## 6. Tech Stack

 | Layer | Technology |